mozilla/eslint-plugin-no-unsanitized/README.md

 # Disallow unsafe HTML templating (no-unsafe-innerhtml)

 This function disallows unsafe coding practices that may result into security vulnerabilities.
 We will disallow assignments to innerHTML as well as calls to insertAdjacentHTML without the use of a pre-defined escaping function.
 The escaping functions must be called with a template string.
-The function names are hardcoded as `Tagged.escapeHTML` and `escapeHTML`.
+The function names are hardcoded as `Sanitizer.escapeHTML` and `escapeHTML`.

 ## Rule Details